ZimbiX/userscripts/README.md

 # ZimbiX's userscripts

+A collection of my Tampermonkey userscripts used to improve particular websites.

 See [`js/`](js/) for the list of userscripts.

 Additionally, the following ones are instead distributed as Chrome extensions: